mhassan2/splunk-n-box/README.md

 - Default docker settings on OSX are limited.
 Please change to take advantage of all available memory and CPU (under preferences).

-:hand:_The following steps are automated but you can skip and execute manually if you wish:_<br>
+:hand:__The following steps are automated by the splunknbox.sh script.
+It is listed here as an FYI:__<br>

 Install Xcode Command Line Tools: https://hackercodex.com/guide/mac-osx-mavericks-10.9-configuration/<br>